ndanielsen/dc_traffic_tickets/README.md

 ### Where do I get started?
 (Front end)

-You'll notice on the landing page that there are numbered sandboxes pages for dataviz (or anything that you want to try out)

-All front end pieces are located at in the dataviz folder.
+Data viz elements are located in the dataviz folder.
+Functionality related to the blog and wagtail admin are in the blog folder

-Sandbox html pagers are located at dc_traffic_tickets/dataviz/templates

-CSS and JS assets are located at dc_traffic_tickets/dataviz/static/
+CSS and JS assets are located at in the /static/ folders.

 All templates inherit from a base template which is located: dc_traffic_tickets/dc_traffic_tickets/templates/base.html